Diane O'Callaghan - Psychoanalytic Psychotherapist

 - sexual problems

 - other emotional difficulties.

 The setting is confidential and sessions are regular, and frequent, so that trust can develop over time and the problems can be worked on seriously.
-The process aims to, and usually does, help you to develop more self-awareness and an increased capacity for self-reliance in order to feel more at be peace with yourself and the outside world and to enable you to access and develop your creative potential in your own way.
+The process aims to, and usually does, help you to develop more self-awareness and an increased capacity for self-reliance in order to feel more at peace with yourself and the outside world and to enable you to access and develop your creative potential in your own way.

 If you think that what I am offering could be of interest to you please email or telephone me so that we can discuss whether to make an initial appointment to see me.
-It will help for us to speak on the phone before meeting so that there is a voice to connect with and so that we can ascertain whether having an appointment with me is a good first step for you.
+It may help for us to speak on the phone before meeting so that there is a voice to connect with and so that we can ascertain whether having an appointment with me is a good first step for you.

 Training, qualifications & experience

 Training at British Psychotherapy Foundation (formerly London Centre for Psychotherapy) to become a senior psychotherapist 2003-2006